grafana/grafana/docs/sources/installation/security.md

 ## Firewall rules

-Configure a firewall, for example using iptables, to restrict Grafana from making network requests to certain internal web services.
+Configure a firewall to restrict Grafana from making network requests to certain internal web services.

+There are many firewall tools available, refer to the documentation for your specific security tool.
+For example, Linux users can use [iptables](https://en.wikipedia.org/wiki/Iptables).

 ## Proxy server

 Require all network requests being made by Grafana to go through a proxy server.
+Refer to [Running Grafana behind a reverse proxy](https://grafana.com/docs/grafana/latest/installation/behind_proxy/) for examples.

 ## Viewer query permissions